nglaeser/minima-site/README.md

 ## License

-Jekyll and this code open sourced under the [MIT License](http://opensource.org/licenses/MIT).
+Jekyll and this code are open sourced under the [MIT License](http://opensource.org/licenses/MIT).